potterbm/gridcolor/README.md

 ### Options

 `classMode` - A truthy value.
 If set to true the color list will be treated as a list of classes to add to the element.
+Defaults to `false`.

 `colors` - An array of colors.
 See [the list of colors](#the-list-of-colors) for details.
 The default colors are shades of grey.
 There are not 50 of them.